 Some of the questions you may want answers to are:

-- How much capital is needed for the shipping investment project?
+- How much capital do we need for the shipping investment?

 - What is the debt capacity of the shipping project?

-- What is the timing of the purchase and sale, the chartering policy and the ﬁnancing structure that maximizes the net present value (NPV) of equity invested?
+- What are the purchase and sale timing, the chartering policy, and the ﬁnancing structure that maximizes the net present value (NPV) of equity invested?

 - What is the forecast cash impact of ﬁnancing alternatives, chartering policies and market developments?
 What is required to meet the target return on equity?

 - How long will current cash last under various scenarios?

 Financial modelling of ship investments with Pacoship 2.0 can quantify the downside risk and the upside potential before deciding to invest.
-The Pacoship financial model is also an excellent tool for communicating opportunities or potential problems to management, lenders and investors.
-This allows for opportunities or potential problems to be identiﬁed early and plans for alternative actions to be prepared in advance.
-Meaningful ﬁnancial analysis and modelling of ship investments can, therefore, contribute to better management of risks and hence better risk-adjusted returns.
+The Pacoship investment model is also an excellent tool for communicating opportunities or potential problems to management, lenders and investors.
+Financial modelling helps identify opportunities or potential problems early, and investors can plan and prepare for alternative actions in advance.
+Meaningful ﬁnancial analysis and modelling of ship investments can contribute to better management of risks and hence better risk-adjusted returns.

 - To run Pacoship, you need to run Excel on a computer with a Windows operating system.
 To make use of exporting charts generated by Pacoship directly to Powerpoint you must have Powerpoint installed.
 To send e-mails directly from Pacoship you need to have Outlook installed.